The Trials of Apollo: The Dark Prophecy

-The Dark Prophecy is the second book in the series.
-It was released on May 2, 2017.

-The book continues the story of Apollo as the mortal Lester, as he leaves Camp Half-Blood and journeys across North America to restore the remaining four Oracles and learn how to defeat the Triumvirate of Roman emperors with the help of Leo Valdez, Calypso, Festus the bronze dragon, the Hunters of Artemis, and some new characters, including ex-Hunters Emmie and Jo and their daughter Georgina.
+Released on May 2, 2017, The Dark Prophecy continues the story of Apollo as the mortal Lester, as he leaves Camp Half-Blood and journeys across North America to restore the remaining four Oracles.
+He learns how to defeat the Triumvirate of Roman emperors with the help of Leo Valdez, Calypso, Festus the bronze dragon, the Hunters of Artemis, and some new characters, including ex-Hunters Emmie and Jo and their daughter Georgina.
 Apollo has to face and defeat the second Triumvirate emperor, Commodus, with whom Apollo shares a regretful history, to obtain the Throne of Memory for his next prophecy.
 Apollo travels to the oracle's cave, gets the prophecy, and comes back to defend himself and his friends from Commodus, driving Commodus from Indianapolis and blinding him in the process as he reveals a sliver of his true godly form.

 The Burning Maze

-The Burning Maze is the third book in the series.
-It was released on May 1, 2018.

-The book follows Lester Papadopoulos/Apollo, Meg McCaffrey, and Grover Underwood while they try to rescue Herophile, an oracle that speaks only in puzzles, from the Roman emperor Caligula.
+Released on May 1, 2018, The Burning Maze follows Lester Papadopoulos, Meg McCaffrey, and Grover Underwood as they try to rescue Herophile, an oracle that speaks only in puzzles, from the Roman emperor Caligula.
 After fleeing the Labyrinth, Apollo dreams about the oracle saying that he must save her even though it is a trap.
 When he wakes up, he is in Grover's base.
 Apollo and Grover go to try to find Gleeson Hedge in an army store called Macro's Military Madness.
 They then find out that Macro, the store owner, is actually Naevius Sutorius Macro, who works for Caligula, and he attacks them with an army of automatons.
 By activating command sequence Daedalus twenty-three, they defeat Macro with his own robots.
 They then navigate the maze with the help of Piper McLean and Jason Grace.
 After a raid on Caligula's naval fleet that results in Jason's death, Apollo and Meg steal a pair of Caligula's sandals, which let people navigate the Labyrinth.
 Piper, upset over Jason's death, is unable to help them further.
 The next day, Grover, Meg, and Apollo walk the Labyrinth using Caligula's shoes.
 They free Herophile, discover a new prophecy, and free Helios.
 Piper comes back and kills Medea, an evil sorceress who was working with Caligula (also Helios's grandchild).
 The book ends with Leo arriving from Camp Jupiter, learning about Jason's death, and Apollo and Meg going to San Francisco while Gleeson Hedge, his wife Mellie, their baby Chuck, Piper, and Piper's dad set off to Oklahoma, with a ride from Leo and Festus.